LibraryCarpentry/lc-python-intro/episodes/for-loops.md

     # do things using variable, such as print
 ```

 We can call the loop variable anything we like, there must be a colon at the end of the line starting the loop, and we must indent anything we want to run inside the loop.
-Unlike many other languages, there is no command to signify the end of the loop body; everything indented after the `for` statement belongs to the loop.
+Unlike many other programming languages, there is no command to signify the end of the loop body; everything indented after the `for` statement belongs to the loop.

 ## Loop variables